-Manchester began when a wooden fort was built by the Roman army on a plateau about 1 mile south of the present cathedral about 80 CE.
+Manchester began when a wooden fort was built by the Roman army on a plateau about 1 mile south of the present cathedral in about 80 AD.
 The Romans called it Mamucium (breast-shaped hill) probably because the plateau resembled a breast.
-The fort was rebuilt in stone about 200 CE.
+The fort was rebuilt in stone about 200 AD.
 Soon a civilian settlement grew up around the fort.
 The soldiers provided a market for the goods the civilians sold such as shoes and wine.

-However in 407 CE the Roman army left Britain and the civilian settlement disappeared.
+However in 407 AD the Roman army left Britain and the civilian settlement disappeared.
 The stone fort at Manchester fell into ruins.

 At the time of the Domesday Book in 1086 a village called Mamecester existed.
 In time the name changed to Manchester.
 There is a story that Reddish is called that because there was once a battle there and the blood left ‘reddish’ stains.
 It is far more likely that Reddish is a corruption of Reed Ditch.

 In 919 the king repaired the old Roman fort as a defense against the Danes.
 It gave its name to Castlefield.